-Agenda

 Borrower Analysis

-No two loans are alike.
+No two loans are alike, and rarely is a loan a “no-brainer."
 Even with clear underwriting guidelines, conducting the financial analysis and due diligence process takes time and a skilled team.
 During this session, several case study examples will be provided and course participants will collectively evaluate the loan decision.
-Come prepared for debate, a robust conversation about character lending, and a detailed analysis of financial statements.
+Come prepared for a debate, a robust conversation about character lending, and a detailed analysis of financial statements.

 Speaker(s)